prashant21GITHUB/TokenManagementSystem/readme.txt

-This file contains clear step-by-step instructions on how to build, deployment, test setup and configurations of application.
+This file contains clear step-by-step instructions on how to build, deployment, test and configure the application.

 It includes below sections :